SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/knowledge-hub.md

 |7 - View advanced analytics|Introduces you to analyzing your data using streaming and predictive analytics|
 |8 - Data integration and storage|Shows how to integrate IoT data with other apps across your organization|

 >**Info:** After following an item and returning to the Knowledge Hub list you will find a green checkmark in front of the item in the list to help you remember which sessions you already followed or watched.
+Note that these sessions may vary from time to time.

 ### Feedback